MAKE A DIFFERENCE IN THE LIFE OF A CHILD

 David Katzman, CBIZ Goldstein Lewin

-Edward Smith, Morrison, Brown, Argiz & Farra LLC
+Edward Smith III, Morrison, Brown, Argiz & Farra LLC

 Susan Van Bergen, Steinberg Global Asset Management